-CAB - Community Accountability Board Partnership with Hong Kingston / Valenzuela, Stockton City Police Probation Department, and parents to mentor at risk students.

-- Identify at risk students as recommended by teachers/staff - Hold meeting with parents/student and mentors (P.O. at Smart and Final for \$300 LCFF) - Nominate at risk students to Board at monthly meeting - Pair at risk student with mentor to meet as necessary

-Incentives/gifts/appreciations "events"/entertainment not allowable using State and Federal funds.
+FIT, FACES, IYT, The Amelia Adams Whole Life Center, and other like organizations will partner with Hong Kingston / Valenzuela, Stockton City Police Probation Department, and parents to mentor at risk students. - Identify at risk students as recommended by teachers/staff - Hold meeting with parents/student and mentors (P.O. at Smart and Final for \$300 - LCFF) - Nominate at risk students to Board at monthly meeting - Pair at risk student with mentor - to meet as necessary \\\\Incentives/gifts/appreciations "events"/entertainment not allowable using State and Federal funds.